Sunday, 1 June 2014

 One can multiply instances but one conclusion is inescapable.
 Inter-war Fascism was a product of-

 1) Fear of Communist Revolution and/or invasion or subversion by the Soviets.
 The Military had a disproportionate say and they considered Capital to be a junior partner.
-Some military men, but also some Business men like Henry Ford, came to believe in the 'Protocols of the Elders of Zion'- i.e. a paranoid fantasy in which the Jews controlled both the Kremlin and Walll Street and were aiming to destroy Spiritual 'Christianity' or 'Aryan Values' by 'Materialist' ideologies like 'Capitalism' and 'Communism'.
+Some military men, but also some Business men like Henry Ford, came to believe in the 'Protocols of the Elders of Zion'- i.e. a paranoid fantasy in which the Jews controlled both the Kremlin and Wall Street and were aiming to destroy Spiritual 'Christianity' or 'Aryan Values' by 'Materialist' ideologies like 'Capitalism' and 'Communism'.

 2) Anger at or anxieties arising out of the Peace treaties.
 Defeated powers looked to get back territory by Armed Might; Victorious powers sought to keep their gains by the same means.

-Some 'Fascist' countries had an 'internal enemy', some did not.
-What they shared in common was Militaristic rule and a willingness to abandon International Treaties and the League of Nations in pursuit of their National Interest.
-When people thought of Hitler or Franco or Mussolini, they didn't think- 'oh that fellow is in the pocket of Big Business and his only other passion is killing some specific minority'.
+What the Axis powers shared in common was Militaristic rule and a willingness to abandon International Treaties and the League of Nations in pursuit of their National Interest.
+When people thought of Hitler or Franco or Mussolini, or Tojo, they didn't think- 'oh that fellow is in the pocket of Big Business and his only other passion is killing some specific minority'.

 Instead, what people thought was 'that nutjob is willing to start a World War to expand his territory.
-He will ruin his own country- including its Businessmen- but he doesn't care.'
+He will ruin his own country- including its Businessmen- but he doesn't take care.'

 Suppose Hitler was a puppet of Big Business.
 Then, there would have been no War.
 Just pay the German industrialists to rein in Hitler.
 After all, money is what those guys care about, right?
 France and England had plenty of money to buy peace.
 They didn't use their money in that way because it couldn't be used in that way.
 Big Business wasn't in charge in Germany.
 Hitler was- but only because people like General Blomberg had come to see that he would push through the Army's maximal program better than they could do so themselves because